markpandan/odin-messaging-app-api/README.md

 > **NOTE:** _The optional variables are still required to be placed on file.
 Just leave an empty string to avoid any potential compilation errors._

 Once done, build the respective tables based on the `schema.prisma` file by migrating it to your created database.
-The game images, and entities will be populated as well.
 This can be easily done by running the respective code below:

 ```
 npm run build